 Putting on my financial planning hat, I had to wonder: Don't these hikers realize all the mist and moss that is causing the rocks to be slippery?
 Are they experienced hikers?
 Are they wearing the right footwear?
 Do they understand the risks they are taking?
 If something happened to them, would their families and loved ones have financial safeguards in place?

-To begin this regular series of commentary from Fidelity's Advanced Planning Team, I wanted to bring up an often overlooked topic: Life insurance.
+This experience inspired me to write about an often overlooked topic: Life insurance.
 To begin, let's take a look at the primary differences between term and permanent life insurance and share some planning strategies to consider.
-Future columns will cover more advanced aspects of life insurance.

 Term and permanent life insurance